An integral part of the health profession, converting medical services into codes

 Medical coding is one of the fastest growing professions in the current job market.
 Medical coders convert health diagnoses, procedures, medical services and equipment into universal medical codes and make sure they are applied correctly for medical billing purposes.
 LLCC Medical Coding includes CPT and ICD-10 coding along with human anatomy and physiology, medical insurance billing and an internship.
 Upon completion of the program, students may choose to receive professional certification in the medical coding field.
 Graduates of our program work in physician’s offices and hospitals, while others are self-employed.

-Learn more about the courses in the medical coding program:
+Learn more about the required courses for the medical coding program:

 Time to completion: 18 months

 LLCC Medical Coding has specific admission requirements that must be met to enter the applicant pool.
-Please see the advising checklist for this program.
+Please see the student success checklist for this program.

 Attend an information session.
 You will learn about: